unoplatform/uno/doc/articles/features/custom-fonts.md

 </TextBlock>
 ```

-## Custom fonts in Uno Platform in Uno Platform 4.6 or below
+## Custom fonts in Uno Platform 4.6 or below

 Uno Platform 4.7 introduces a unified way to include fonts in applications, but if you are still using a previous version of Uno Platform, you can use these directions.